zuiko21/minimOS/hard/pask.md

 desired ASCII code, to be directly read thru a trivial driver, allowing easy interface _even in heaviliy crashed systems_.

+## Principle of operation

+From the computer's point of view, PASK just sends an ASCII code whenever a key is pressed.
+A simple _ripple counter_ scans the keyboard's rows and, together with the detected column data, create an address for an **(EP)ROM** containing the corresponding character codes.
+This allows the use with any character set by switching the EPROM.

+With the proposed 5x8 matrix, this takes 5 (uncoded) plus 3 (8 coded rows) and 3 modifier bits (shift, control & alt), for a total of 11 bits (**2 kiB**).
+But larger EPROMs (up to 27C128, which I have many) are accepted, with jumpers allowing _alternative charsets_.

 ## Hardware interface

 The now standard **VIAport 2** in a simple port fashion will suffice.
 It must be connected to port A, as port B does not support _read handshake_.
 Actually, only `CA1` is used besides the port lines `PA0-PA7`.

+Since the VIA interface is _sort-of-compatible_ with the well-known **Centronics** connection, PASK might be connected to a classic printer with no computer in between!
+But in order not to violate its timings, the data must be held for at least 0.5 us after the `/STROBE` pulse ends (and the same amount _before_ it starts).
+Since the ROM output usually stays tristated until a key code is sent (in case of interference with unrelated port-A activity), a jumper may keep the ROM's `/OE` enabled for direct print operation.

 ## Keyboard